 - Check the presentation when uploaded, including film material

-Please note the beamers project widescreen format HD (16:9).
-For the best projection please change your Powerpoint settings into widescreen (16:9)
+- For the best result please use your Powerpoint settings in widescreen (16:9)

 Disclosure of speaker's interest